Diabetes Control: Why It's Important

 - illness or stress

-One large study showed that people with type 1 diabetes who checked blood sugar levels four or more times a day — and adjusted their medicines, diet, and exercise based on their readings — had a lower risk of developing eye disease, kidney problems, nerve damage, and high cholesterol levels (a major risk factor for heart disease).
+One large study showed that people with type 1 diabetes who checked blood sugar levels four or more times a day — and adjusted their medicines, diet, and exercise based on their readings — had a lower risk for eye disease, kidney problems, nerve damage, and high cholesterol levels (a major risk factor for heart disease).

 How do you find out if your child's diabetes is under control?
 First, the diabetes health care team will tell you what the blood sugar levels should be (the "target" range), which is based on things like your child's age and medical condition.